CiscoIOx/perfsonar/README.md

-// If Management I/F is connected to the NTP Servers, the IOS vrf CLIs to setup NTP need to be configured:
+// If Management Interface provides network access to the NTP Servers, the IOS vrf CLIs to setup NTP need to be configured:

 conf t>
 ntp server vrf Mgmt-vrf owamp.chic.net.internet2.edu prefer